NCAR/tuv-x/docs/source/user_guide.rst

 ``enable diagnostics``          optional
 ============================    ==============

-The regressoin tests compare the new version of TUV-x to the old version.
+The regression tests compare the new version of TUV-x to the old version.
 One way is by directly comparing output.
 The `enable diagnostics` allows for this ouptut to be disabled.
 If this is enabled, a folder named `output` will be created in the same directory TUV-x is run from.